Section A - Introduction

 - Speak to your surveyor to help the Managing Trustees negotiate terms that are in the best interests of the charity in these very difficult circumstances.

 Managing Trustees will also need to document emergency arrangements carefully.
 The Managing Trustees should speak to their solicitor about putting in place what is known as a “side letter” to record the temporary arrangements that have been agreed.
-Please speak to one of the firms on the Methodist panel of solicitors to see whether they can prepare a suitable “side letter” for you and confirm how the Managing Trustees should proceed to agree the terms and arrange for signature given the current restrictions.
-Please refer to the Panel Solicitors page on TMCP’s website.

 This is an ongoing situation and Managing Trustees are encouraged to keep talking to their tenants to find the best way to deal with this.